joyee00/DSA4262_genex/README.md

 ```
 - The results of the model's training performance will also be printed.

-#### 7) To execute the predicting script in the default setting and replace the required path:
+#### 7) To execute the predicting script in the default setting and replace the required path if necessary:
 ```sh
 $ python predicting.py --json_path '../data/data.json' --prediction_out_path '../output/predicted_labels.csv'
 ```